Tenerife mapped: Where was Jay Slater last seen and where was his body found?

 On Saturday 13 July, Ms Duncan posted an update to the fundraising page, saying they were flying in a team of experts from the Netherlands to carry on the search with specialist dogs.

-Just two days later, however, members of a mountain rescue team from the Spanish Civil Guard discovered a body near the village of Masca on Monday as they revealed they had not stopped searching the area.
+Just two days later, however, members of a mountain rescue team from the Spanish Civil Guard discovered a body near the village of Masca on Monday.
+An autopsy later confirmed the body to be that of Mr Slater.

 “The discovery was possible thanks to the incessant and discreet search carried out by the Civil Guard during these 29 days, in which the natural space was preserved so that it would not be filled with onlookers,” its statement read.